ThanhTuan1695/leiz95/aboutme.md

 subtitle: Penetration tester,  Security Consultant and Researching
 ---

-My name is Tuan as nickname Leiz95 .
+My name is Tuan (aka Leiz95) .
 I am working at mgm security partners.
 I experience in Cyber Security and Bug Bounty with focus on Web/App security pentesting.
 I have the following qualities:

 ### Job currently